vineetson/Machine-Learning-Project-Image-Classifier/README.md

 <br></br>
-You are provided with a dataset consisting of 5,000 Cat images and 5,000 Dog images.
+Dataset consists of 5,000 Cat images and 5,000 Dog images.
 We are going to train a Machine Learning model to learn differences between the two categories.
 The model will predict if a new unseen image is a Cat or Dog.
 The code architecture is robust and can be used to recognize any number of image categories, if provided with enough data.